Root16/bamboo/README.md

 ## Usage
 #### Creating a Webresource
 - Right click on a item in the file tree you would like to create
-- Input the name the logical name of the Webresource
+- Optionally input the name of the Webresource

 #### Updating a Webresource
 - Right click on an item in the file tree you would like to update